Princess-ma/TS-ACADEMY-CAPSTONE-PROJECT--Group-12/README.md

 | **Actual Non-Fraud** | 1,062,818 | 9,146 |
 | **Actual Fraud** | 303 | 11,830 |

 The **Grid Search CV** evaluated 162 parameter combinations across 486 model fits using ROC-AUC as the scoring metric, identifying the optimal configuration as max_depth=10, min_samples_leaf=25, min_samples_split=50, n_estimators=100 and max_features='sqrt'.
-This achieved a best cross-validation ROC-AUC of 0.9993, improving fraud precision to 0.60, recall to 0.98 and F1 to 0.75 — confirming the baseline parameters were near-optimal while delivering meaningful operational improvements that make the Grid Search optimised Random Forest the recommended production model.
+This achieved a best cross-validation ROC-AUC of 0.9993, improving fraud precision to 0.60, recall to 0.98 and F1 to 0.75 which confirms that the baseline (random forest) parameters were near-optimal while delivering meaningful operational improvements that make the Grid Search optimised Random Forest the recommended production model.
 ### Grid Search CV — Optimised Random Forest
 ```
 Best Parameters: